NEA inspections ‘thorough’ despite recent hygiene lapses by some ‘A’-rated restaurants

 Last year alone, NEA conducted more than 82,000 spot checks on food retail establishments.
 Establishments get inspected at least twice a year, with their food shop licences and grades reviewed annually.

-Channel NewsAsia understands that NEA does not keep track of the number of officers involved in such inspections, and that the agency does not outsource the inspections.
+Channel NewsAsia understands that NEA is unable to provide details of how many of its officers carry out inspections, although one to two usually visit each establishment.
+It is also understood that the agency does not outsource the inspections.

 Other establishment owners Channel NewsAsia spoke to maintained that the inspections were thorough, adding that officers spend an average of 15 minutes checking their premises.